SparkScratch-P/SPARK-Captcha/README.md

  ## Features:

- - SPARK Captcha has modern Anti-AI features to protect data
+ - SPARK Captcha has modern Anti-AI features to protect data.
  - It offers Audio captcha for the visually Impaired.
- - Recognisable figures are away from standard ones
+ - Recognisable figures are away from standard ones.
+ - Audio tests 10 dictation numbers one by one.
+ - Audio inputs are to be extered, each followed by a 'Submit' tick, or Enter key, which is difficult for AI.
+ - Every attempt to pass it has to recognise 2 numbers each.
+ - Developers need not touch the code of the Captcha to enable it on their sites!